-Four friends set up the Isle of Skye Sea Salt Company in 2011 with the aim of producing a high quality, gourmet sea salt, with minimum impact on the beautiful environment around them.
+Started by four friends in 2011, the Isle of Skye Sea Salt Company produce high quality, gourmet sea salt, with minimum impact on the beautiful environment around them.
 The last known attempt to produce sea salt on the Isle of Skye was made in the early 1700’s on the Sleat peninsula.

 Directors Chris Watts and Nanette Muir investigated the production of sea salt to find an environmentally friendly process and decided, after a year of trials, to use a solar evaporation method utilising ponds within polytunnels.
 Their salt was launched to the local market in September 2013, and became available nationally from Spring 2014.